pbberlin/struc2frm/README.md

 * Use `multiple='true'` to enable the selection of __multiple items__
   in conjunction with struct field type `[]string | []int | []float64 | []bool`

+* Use `wildcardselect='true'` to show an additional input after the select,
+accepting wildcard expressions with `*` for selecting options from the select.
+Wildcard expressions are case sensitive.
+Multiple wildcard expressions can be chained using `;`.
+Any wildcard expression can be negated by prefixing it with `!`.
+Example `Car*;Bike*;!Plane*`

 ## Submit button

 If your form only has `select` inputs with `onchange='this.form.submit()'`